 - Does it have a database?
 Do you know anything about that database off hand (Oracle/SQL Server, Name)?

-I'll do some investigating in our discovery tool based on your reply and check back with you once I have something you can look at.
+I'll do some investigating in our BMC Atrium Discovery tool based on your reply and check back with you once I have something you can look at.